Slite Alternative for Small Businesses | Context Link | Context Link

 How does Context Link handle permissions and security?

 Each team member has their own Context Link account.
-Sources are connected at the team level with controlled access.
+Sources are connected at the org level with controlled access.
 Admins manage which sources are shared, and team members can add private connections only they can see.
-It's straightforward security for teams of 3-200.
+It's straightforward security for small businesses of 3-200.

 Can I use Context Link with ChatGPT AND Claude?

 Yes.
-Context Link is model-agnostic.
-The same connected sources and Memories are available from ChatGPT, Claude, Gemini, and Copilot.
-Different team members can use different AI tools and still pull from the same knowledge base.
+Context Link is model-agnostic on the asking side.
+The same connected sources and Lenses are reachable from ChatGPT, Claude, Gemini, and any MCP-aware agent.
+Different team members can use different AI tools and still pull from the same business state.
 Slite's AI only works inside Slite's own interface.

 What about Slite's doc verification feature?

-Doc verification is genuinely useful in Slite it marks content as 'verified' with expiry dates.
-Context Link approaches freshness differently: it syncs with your live sources (Notion, Google Docs, websites, email) so the AI always pulls from your team's current content.
+Doc verification is genuinely useful in Slite.
+It marks content as 'verified' with expiry dates.
+Context Link approaches freshness differently.
+Connections re-sync with your live sources (Notion, Google Docs, websites, email) so the AI always pulls from current content, and Lenses re-run on a schedule with recurring AI deep research feeding fresh external evidence.
 If you update a Notion page, the next retrieval reflects that change.
 No manual verification step needed.

 Does Slite's AI have usage limits?